This post may contain affiliate links. Please read our disclosure policy.

 • Veggies: If you’re making a garlic shrimp risotto, you can add peas, spinach, broccoli, asparagus, carrots, mushrooms, or tomatoes.

-• Cheese: We prefer parmesan but other similar cheeses can be used.
+• Cheese: I prefer parmesan but other similar cheeses can be used.

 • Herbs: This recipe goes well with fresh herbs like basil or chives.